Philip Lawrence (songwriter): Bruno Mars and the Hooligans

 Lawrence has played a key role in Bruno Mars and The Hooligans since their inception, serving as songwriter, producer, composer and lead singer.
 Since 2010, their music has received worldwide commercial and critical success, winning a number of awards.

 Their first album, Doo-Wops & Hooligans (2010), was the group's first official introduction to the public, and was released to commercial and critical success.
 The album was written and produced by The Smeezingtons and netted the group's first three Grammy nominations, including a nomination for Album of the Year.
 Between 2010 and 2012, they completed their first world tour, Doo-Wops & Hooligans Tour, as well as the American Hooligans in Wondaland Tour with Janelle Monáe.
 Both tours gave the band the opportunity for mass exposure in multiple countries across the world.

 For Mars' second album, Unorthodox Jukebox (2012), The Smeezingtons once again handled the songwriting and production duties, but enlisted other producers.
 Their sophomore effort was also their first opportunity to branch out into more varied genres of music, which ultimately allowed them to reach a wider ranging audience.
 This was an important factor for Mars, as he felt it was necessary to have the freedom to record in whichever styles he was inspired.
 The success of this album earned Lawrence his first Grammy Award in 2013 for Best Pop Vocal Album.
 The world tour for Unorthodox Jukebox was the Moonshine Jungle Tour, which further spread their worldwide exposure and secured a $156 million box office gross over the course of the tour.
 It also marked the group's transition from theaters and ballrooms to stadiums and arenas, due to their increasing popularity and the success of their debut tour.

 Their third album, 24k Magic (2016) marked the group's first album with the new songwriting and production team Shampoo, Press & Curl, consisting of Lawrence, Mars and Christopher Brody Brown.
 This has been the most successful album of the franchise, and swept the 2018 Grammy Awards, taking home wins for Album of the Year, Record of the Year, Song of the Year, Best R&B Song, Best R&B Album and Best R&B Performance.
 Along with their success at the Grammy Awards, the group also completed their most successful world tour to date, the 24k Magic World Tour, which has grossed more than $350 million worldwide.

-In early 2018, Lawrence left the 24K Magic World Tour due to an injury.
+In early 2018, Lawrence left the 24K Magic World Tour due to "an injury"., however was later confirmed on 26 June 2020, that he left as his wife had discovered he had been cheating on her.

-He did not return to the tour, choosing to focus instead on his other creative and business endeavors.
+He did not return to the tour, choosing to focus instead on his other creative and business endeavors, leaving the Hooligans behind.
 In 2022, however, he did rejoin the Hooligans onstage during their mid-October concerts at Allianz Stadium.

 Lawrence has written music for Jingle Jangle: A Christmas Journey (2020).